mnot/I-D/safe-hint/draft.md

 However, a user that wishes to have this preference honoured would need to go to each Web site in turn, navigate to the appropriate page, (possibly creating an account along the way) to get a cookie {{RFC6265}} set in the browser.
 They would need to do this for each browser on every device they use.
+As has been widely noted, this is difficult {{age-privacy}}.

 This can be onerous to nearly impossible to achieve effectively, because there are too many permutations of sites, user agents and devices.